RMerl/asuswrt-merlin/README-merlin.txt

 - Display active/tracked network connections
 - Allows tweaking TCP/UDP connection tracking timeouts
 - Fixed port forwarding where multiple ports are separated by a ","
+- Added CIFS client support (for mounting remote SMB share on the router)

 Installation